 There is no effective medical treatment apart from using medicines to ease symptoms.
 Vitamin supplements may be advised.

 Antibiotics will be given if you have an episode of infective cholangitis.
 If your cholangiogram shows that you have an obstruction to the bile duct outside your liver, it may be possible for a doctor to place a small drainage tube (a stent) or use a very small balloon to open up the blockage.

 If your liver is affected badly then you may be considered for a liver transplant.
 Outlook following a liver transplant is good.
 However, PSC recurs in around a fifth of cases following a liver transplant.

 Diet and alcohol

-Most people with primary sclerosing cholangitis (PSC) will be advised to eat a normal healthy diet.
+Most people with PSC will be advised to eat a normal healthy diet.
 Ideally, anybody with inflammation of the liver should not drink alcohol, or only in very small amounts.
 If you already have liver inflammation, alcohol may increase the risk and speed of developing cirrhosis - where normal liver tissue is replaced by scar tissue (fibrosis).

 The treatment of PSC is a developing area of medicine.
 New treatments continue to be researched and the information above is very general.
 The specialist who knows your case can give more accurate information about the outlook for your particular situation.

 Management of cholestatic liver diseases; European Association for the Study of the Liver (June 2009)

 Lutz H, Trautwein C, Tischendorf JW; Primary sclerosing cholangitis: diagnosis and treatment.
 Dtsch Arztebl Int.
 2013 Dec 23110(51-52):867-74. doi: 10.3238/arztebl.2013.0867.